Aix En Provence Provence-alpes-cote Dazur, France Travel Guide

 Discover hiking, water sports, and cycling opportunities around Aix-en-Provence.

-Kayak, paddleboard, and swim in the clear waters.
-Equipment rentals and guided tours are available.
+Kayak, paddleboard, and swim in the pristine waters.
+Equipment rentals and there are guided excursions.

 A world-renowned spot.
 Requires experience, specific gear, or a guided tour with certified instructors.